Updating Results

 Applicants for the Theatre and Performance major who have not met the ATAR requirement may be asked to undertake an audition or interview in order to be admitted to the course.

-• Competed the UTAS University Preparation Program, or an equivalent enabling program offered by another Australian university.
+• Completed the University of Tasmania University Preparation Program (or an equivalent qualification offered by an Australian University).

 If your ability to access or participate in education has been affected by circumstances beyond your control, you can apply for special consideration as part of your application.
 We will consider a range of factors, including economic hardship, serious medical condition or disability.